zajichek/zajichek/content/authors/admin/_index.md

 superuser: true
 ---

 I'm a statistician and data scientist in Central Wisconsin.
 A heavy [R](https://www.r-project.org/)-user and advocate for open-source development, I enjoy building tools and data products that can help facilitate the decision-making process.
-I love learning about the problems that businesses and organizational stakeholders face, translating those into technical requirements, and developing a practical data science solution.
+I love learning about the problems that businesses and organizational stakeholders face, translating those into technical requirements, and developing a practical data science solution that promotes action.
 I'm always open to collaboration and discussion, so feel free to [reach out](/#contact)!